Codeinwp/elementor-templater/readme.txt

 Yes and No. The short answer is yes, you will be able to select the included templates.
 However, not all themes are supported in terms of the required styling and you may therefore need to add some custom css for your desired theme.

 **Why a blank template?**
-Ever wanted to build Landing pages, sales pages or display specific pages without the clutter and distruction of header items, sidebar widgets and footer items?
+Ever wanted to build Landing pages, sales pages or display specific pages without the clutter and distraction of header items, sidebar widgets and footer items?
 Now you can.

 **I see that support for anchor menu has been added, what is this?**
 Anchors a point on a template that are attached to a specific menu item - upon click on the menu item the anchor position will scroll in to the viewport.